salildabholkar/salildabholkar.github.com/_posts/2016-08-17-guide-to-abuse-filters.md

 This guide assumes you already have installed the AbuseFilter extension on your mediawiki instance.
 It is recommended you also install the [AntiSpoof extension](https://www.mediawiki.org/wiki/Extension:AntiSpoof) to use string normalization features.

 ## What are AbuseFilters?
+The AbuseFilter is a tool that allows trusted editors on the wiki (usually sysops) to set controls mainly to address common patterns of harmful editing.
+It automatically compares every edit made against sets of conditions that are defined in user-created filters.
+If an edit matches the conditions of a filter, that filter will respond by logging the edit.
+It may also tag the edit summary, warn the editor, revoke his/her autoconfirmed status, and/or disallow the edit entirely. <sup>[[wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Edit_filter)]</sup>

 ## Important pages
 It is important to familiarize yourself with all the weapons that AbuseFilter provides you with: